My Child is Struggling in School

 We can help.
 Our tutoring is not cookie-cutter group tutoring!
 Our tutoring sessions are tailor-made to suit the individual needs of each student.
 Our Intake Evaluation can help identify an area of weakness in your child’s ability to achieve better grades in school.
 Take the first step and contact us!
 We will be happy to discuss how we can help your child achieve to the best of their potential.

 I think my child may have a learning difference

 Learning differences (LD) encompass a variety of disorders that have a negative effect on a student’s ability to learn.
-Quite often students with language based learning differences struggle with dysgraphia (difficulty with printing), speech delays and pronunciation, as well as auditory processing disorders.
+Quite often students with language based learning differences struggle with dysgraphia (difficulty with printing and/or written expression), speech delays and pronunciation, as well as auditory processing disorders.

 If you suspect your child has a learning difference, you should seek advice from a psychologist.
 A psychological educational assessment can determine if your child has a learning difference.
 We can help you with this process.
 Start by booking an Intake Evaluation at Stepping 4words Learning Center.

 Below are some signs your child may have a learning difference.
 Some children may have one or two signs but more often, they experience a combination of the following difficulties.

 If your child experiences three or more of these symptoms, chances are they may have a learning difference.